collective/collective.googleanalytics/README.txt

         <div tal:replace="structure view/visualization"></div>

 18. You're done!
 Click the save button in the ZMI.
-Then test out your new report on the site as described in the section about `Basic Use`_.
+Then test out your new report on the site as described in the section about `Using Reports`_.

 Defining Reports in a Filesystem Product
 ========================================